Travel Doctor: Vietnam

 We couldn’t buy into this philosophy more at Black Tomato and that’s why we encourage each and every client to ask as many questions as possible before they depart.
 From kit-list help and route plans to seasonal suggestions and restaurant recommendations, we’re open to all questions and recently we’ve decided to answer a few of our most frequent requests for some of our top destinations.
-In May we looked at South Africa, this month we thought we’d take a look at one of our favorite Asian escapes; Vietnam.
+In May we looked at South Africa, this month we thought we’d take a look at one of our favourite Asian escapes; Vietnam.
 We’ve been catching up with our Travel Expert, Camilla, posing her a few of the questions we hear most often.

 Next month we’ll be looking at Argentina.
 To have your question published on the website, tweet us @black_tomato and your query might make it onto the list…